marcinjahn/puff/README.md

 puff init # you'll be asked to provide a name for a new project
 ```

-At this point, puff knows about that project, and it is able to manage config
+At this point, Puff knows about that project, and it is able to manage config
 files for it.

 3. Let's add some config file to our project